Gitlab Inc (GTLB) Shares Soar Above 1-Year High - News Heater

 Is It Worth Investing in Gitlab Inc (NASDAQ: GTLB) Right Now?

-The average price point forecasted by analysts for Gitlab Inc (GTLB) is $61.06, which is $12.72 above the current market price.
-The public float for GTLB is 94.01M, and currently, short sellers hold a 8.67% ratio of that floaft.
-The average trading volume of GTLB on October 12, 2023 was 1.75M shares.
+The average price predicted for Gitlab Inc (GTLB) by analysts is $61.06, which is $12.68 above the current market price.
+The public float for GTLB is 94.70M, and at present, short sellers hold a 8.61% of that float.
+On October 18, 2023, the average trading volume of GTLB was 1.69M shares.

 GTLB’s Market Performance

-The stock of Gitlab Inc (GTLB) has seen a 8.05% increase in the past week, with a -7.66% drop in the past month, and a -10.68% fall in the past quarter.
-The volatility ratio for the week is 4.90%, and the volatility levels for the past 30 days are at 4.13% for GTLB.
-The simple moving average for the last 20 days is 5.06% for GTLB stock, with a simple moving average of 11.97% for the last 200 days.
+The stock of Gitlab Inc (GTLB) has seen a 1.45% increase in the past week, with a 0.60% rise in the past month, and a -7.28% fall in the past quarter.
+The volatility ratio for the week is 5.24%, and the volatility levels for the past 30 days are at 4.68% for GTLB.
+The simple moving average for the last 20 days is 6.20% for GTLB stock, with a simple moving average of 11.94% for the last 200 days.

 Analysts’ Opinion of GTLB